nidhinR1998/nidhinR1998/README.md

 - 👋 Hi, I’m @nidhinR1998
-- 👀 I’m interested in Java , HTML, CSS, JavaScripts,Flutter,Angular
+- 👀 I’m interested in Java , HTML, CSS, JavaScripts,Angular
-- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 You can reach me <nidhinrajesh1998@gmail.com>

 <!---
 nidhinR1998/nidhinR1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.